 - The student must, in a timely manner, be able to accurately process and communicate information regarding the patient's status to physician supervisors and other members of the health care team.
 This information needs to be communicated in a succinct yet comprehensive manner and in settings in which time available is limited.
 Written or dictated patient assessments, prescriptions, etc. must be complete and accurate.

 - The student must be able to understand the basis and content of medical ethics.
 The student must possess attributes that include compassion, empathy, altruism, integrity, responsibility, and tolerance.
 The student must have the emotional stability to function effectively under stress and to adapt to a rapidly changing environment.

 Pacific University Learning Support Services

 Services and reasonable accommodations are available to students covered under the Americans with Disabilities Act.
-Additional information is available on the Pacific University Learning Support for Students with Disabilities (LSS) webpages.
-Students who require accommodations are strongly encouraged to contact LSS office at 503-352-2107 or email email@example.com.
+Additional information is available on the Pacific University Office of Accessibility and Accommodation Services (OAA) webpages.
+Students who require accommodations are strongly encouraged to contact the OAA office at 503-352-2171 or email firstname.lastname@example.org.